As a Biology major, can I get help finding a lab in which to do research?

 There are two types of research credits that you can earn.
 Independent Study is for those doing research with a faculty member in the Biology department.
 Internship is for those doing research outside the department.
-Both types of research will require that you complete the appropriate application form (which you can get from the Undergraduate Administrative Aide in the Biology Department office on the 10th floor of the Silver Center, Room 1009), and submit the requested information to the department for approval.
+Both types of research will require that you complete the appropriate application form (which you can get from the Forms page), and submit the requested information to the department for approval.

 When can I register for research credits?

 Registering for research credits can only be for the Fall or Spring semester.
 You are responsible for submitting all requested supporting material several weeks before the beginning of the semester or during registration week.

 Can I use the research credits in place of the Lab Skills (At the Bench) requirement for the major?

 Yes, both Independent Study and Internship credits can be used to fulfill the Lab Skills course requirement for the major.
 The requirements for doing so are listed on the respective application form.

 Can I get research credits for research that I have already done?

 No, you cannot.
 Research credits cannot be approved retroactively for past research experience.
 You must be working on a research project when you apply for the research credits.

 How does registration work for Biology majors and minors?

 Registration for Majors